 - a) a fixed component including, for: - 1.
 Supervisory Board Members, the remuneration resolved by the Shareholders' Meeting, including compensation for the performance of special offices and attendance fees; - 2.
 Management Board Members, the remuneration resolved by the Supervisory Board in accordance with the specific remuneration policies approved by the Shareholders' Meeting, including compensation for the performance of special offices; - 3.
 General Managers and other Key Managers, the gross remuneration amount defined individually based on the contractual agreement, the role held, the responsibilities assigned, and the specific experience and expertise acquired by the manager, including any indemnity; - b) a variable component (to which Supervisory Board Members or non-executive Management Board Members are not entitled), linked to performance and aligned to the short-and long-term results actually achieved by the Bank and by the Group overall, resulting from application of the incentive systems approved by the relative corporate bodies in accordance with the remuneration policies in force.
-The variable component includes the incentive plan based, inter alia, on financial instruments targeted at the Top Management and Risk Takers, approved pursuant to the remuneration policies by the Management Board and the Supervisory Board, each within the scope of its remit, on 3 August 2012.
-For information on the implementation of said plan, refer to the proposal for assignment of financial instruments pursuant to art.
-114-bis of the Consolidated Law on Finance, subject to separate resolution by the Ordinary Shareholders' Meeting on 22 April 2013; - c) a component resulting from valuation of the benefits assigned to the General Managers and other Key Managers and including the amount paid by the company into the manager's supplementary pension fund and the premiums (taxable) paid by the Company for the relative insurance coverage; the statements do not include any other benefits granted to said personnel (for example, a company car) that are not taxable, also due to specific conditions under company policy (for example, if a monetary contribution by the manager is required).
+The variable component includes the incentive plan based, inter alia, on financial instruments targeted at the Top Management and Risk Takers, approved pursuant to the remuneration policies by the Management Board and the Supervisory Board, each within the scope of its remit; - c) a component resulting from valuation of the benefits assigned to the General Managers and other Key Managers and including the amount paid by the company into the manager's supplementary pension fund and the premiums (taxable) paid by the Company for the relative insurance coverage; the statements do not include any other benefits granted to said personnel (for example, a company car) that are not taxable, also due to specific conditions under company policy (for example, if a monetary contribution by the manager is required).